ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 ```

 If you find yourself in a situation where you need to wait for an element to disappear, rather than appear, then you have the option to use `waitForElementToBeRemoved()`, also supplied by `@testing-library/react`.
-This could be helpful if you need to wait for a loading indicator to disappear.
+This could be helpful if you need to wait for a loading indicator to disappear, for example.

 ```js